 - Puck spin: it can hardly be seen by eye, but a curve permits more puck spin

-Spinning imparts the puck more stability, like a football.
+Spinning gives the puck more stability, like a football.
 In a “saucer pass”, spin is especially important because the puck must land flat on the ice.
-Although it is technically possible spin the puck with a straight blade, it can be done better and more consistently with a curved blade.
+Although it is technically possible to spin the puck with a straight blade, it can be done better and more consistently with a curved blade.
 Applying cloth tape to the blade also adds adhesion and helps the puck spin.

 Figure 5: spinning the puck with a curved blade